 Factors Affecting Room Painting Costs

-When it comes to painting a room, here are a few factors which may affect your price.
+When it comes to painting a room, here are a few factors that may affect your price.

 Size of Room to be Painted